top of page

 Courtney Kaylor-Bates, M.A., CCC-SLP

 Courtney is an ASHA-certified speech-language pathologist with experience working with children of all ages and abilities.
+As a late-diagnosed autistic clinician, she brings a deeply affirming, strengths-based perspective to her work with autistic and neurodivergent children.
 Courtney sees every child’s strengths and builds connection and intrinsic motivation through play and the use of sensory strategies.
 She has an innate ability to meet each child where they are moment-by-moment.
 Courtney believes that all forms of communication are valid and strives to support children and their families in finding ways to communicate and connect that are both accessible and meaningful.
 Courtney specializes in the areas of autism, gestalt language processing, late talkers/early language development, speech sound disorders, and feeding.

 Jessie Mewshaw, M.S., CCC-SLP